 According to the Corporate Tax Law, financial losses shown on the declaration can be deducted from the corporate tax base of the period not exceeding 5 years.
-Declarations and related accounting records can be examined within five years of the tax year, and tax accounts can be revised.
+Declarations and related accounting records can be examined within five years of the tax year by tax authorities, and tax accounts can be revised.